 Acquisitions of businesses are accounted for using the acquisition method.
 The consideration transferred in a business combination is measured at fair value, which is calculated as the sum of the acquisition-date fair values of the assets transferred by the Group, liabilities incurred by the Group to the former owners of the acquiree and the equity interests issued by the Group in exchange for control of the acquiree.
-Acquisition-related costs are generally recognised in profit or loss as incurred.
-At the acquisition date, the identifiable assets acquired and the liabilities assumed are recognised at their fair value, except that:
+Acquisition-related costs are generally recognised in profit o loss as incurred.
+At the acquisition date, the identifiable assets assets acquired and the liabilities assumed are recognised at their fair value, except that:

-- deferred tax assets or liabilities, and assets or liabilities related to employee benefit arrangements are recognised and measured in accordance with IAS 12 Income Taxes and IAS 19 respectively; - liabilities or equity instruments related to share-based payment arrangements of the acquiree or share-based payment arrangements of the Group entered into to replace share-based payment arrangements of the acquiree are measured in accordance with IFRS 2 at the acquisition date; and - assets (or disposal groups) that are classified as held for sale in accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations are measured in accordance with that Standard.
+- deferred tax assets or liabilities, and assets or liabilities related to employee benefit arrangements are recognised and measured in accordance with IAS 12 Income Taxes and IAS - arrangements are recognised and an arrangements of the acquiree JD respectively; liabilities or equity instruments related to share-based payment arrangements of the acquiree or share-based payment arrangements of the acquiree are measured in accordance with IFRS 2 at the acquisition date; and acquisition date; and assets (or disposal groups) that are classified as held for sale in accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations are measured in accordance with that Strondord.

 Non-controlling interests that are present ownership interests and entitle their holders to a proportionate share of the entity's net assets in the event of liquidation may be initially measured either at fair value or at the non-controlling interests' proportionate share of the recognised amounts of the acquiree's identifiable net assets.
 The choice of measurement basis is made on a transaction-by-transaction basis.
-Other types of non-controlling interests are measured at fair value or, when applicable, on the basis specified in another IFRS.
+Other types of non-controlling interests are measured at fair value or, when applicable, on the basis

-Goodwill is measured as the excess of the sum of the consideration transferred, the amount of any noncontrolling interests in the acquiree, and the fair value of the acquirer's previously held equity interest in the acquiree (if any) over the net of the acquisition-date amounts of the identifiable assets acquired and the liabilities assumed.
-If, after reassessment, the net of the acquisition-date amounts of the identifiable assets acquired and liabilities assumed exceeds the sum of the consideration transferred, the amount of any non-controlling interests in the acquiree and the fair value of the acquirer's previously held interest in the acquiree (if any), the excess is recognised immediately in profit or loss as a bargain purchase gain.
+Goodwill is measured as the excess of the sum of the consideration transferred, the amount of any noncontrolling interests in the acquiree, and the fair value of the acquirer's previously held equity interests in the acquirer (if any) over the net of the acquireistion-date amounts of the identifiable assets acquired and the liabilities assumed.
+If, after reassessment, the net of the acquisition-date amounts of the identifiable assets acquired and liabilities assumed exceeds the sum of the consideration transferred, the amount of the acquire and liabilities assumed exceeds the sum of the consideration transferred, the amount of the sum of the sum of the sum of the consideration transferred, the amount of the sum of the sum of the sum of the consideration transferred, the amount of the sum of the sum of the sum of the consideration transferred, the amount of the sum of the sum of the sum of the consideration transferred, the amount of the sum of the sum of the sum of the consideration transferred. controlling interests in the acquiree and the fair value of the acquirer's previously held inte juiree (if any), the excess is recognised immediately in profit or loss as a bargain purchase g any non-in the ac